-As part of our previous exposure study [14], personal dust was sampled during the day shift, which normally lasted about 5-10 hours.
+As part of our previous exposure assessment [14], carried out concomitantly with the presently reported question-naire studies on respiratory symptoms, personal dust was sampled during the day shift, which normally lasted about 5-10 hours.
 Five full-shift samples were taken on each monitoring day.
 Personal respirable dust was sampled using a SKC Sidekick pump (model 224-50) with a flow rate of 2.2 l/min.
 A rotameter was used to adjust the flow.
 The respirable dust samples were collected on 37-mm cellulose acetate filters (pore size 0.8 μ m) placed in a 37-mm conductive plastic cyclone.
 The cassette was assembled and labeled at X-lab in Bergen, Norway.
 The cyclone was clipped to the worker's collar, allowing it to hang freely and collect dust in the breathing zone.